NieShp/Complexity-Productivity-Stability/README.md

 # Complexity-Productivity-Stability
 Dataset of empirical food webs and Matlab code in the paper "Will a large complex system be productive?" (published in Ecology Letters).

-This ZIP file have two subfolders.
+This ZIP file has two subfolders.

 ## Description of the data and file structure: